andy4thehuynh/andy4thehuynh.github.io/content/blog/powerful-ruby-talks.md

 draft = true
 author = "Andy Huynh"
 date = "2015-06-25T17:26:11-07:00"
-linktitle = "Powerful Coding Talks" title = "Powerful Coding Talks" weight = 10
+title = "Powerful Coding Talks"
-description = "I found these talks helpful in improving my career as a developer"
 +++

 I found these talks vital to my development as a developer.
 This post is an ongoing queue of talks I'll constantly add to.
 Let me know if they helped you too!